biohackingmathematician/oocyte-aging/FEEDBACK_IMPLEMENTATION_SUMMARY.md

 Dear Professor [Name],

-Thank you for the detailed feedback on our oocyte aging analysis project.
-We've implemented all of your suggestions:
+This document summarizes implementation of feedback on the oocyte aging analysis project.
+All suggestions have been addressed:

 1. **Gene numbers clarification**: Updated all documentation to explicitly distinguish between transcripts (204,563), gene symbols (126,966), and detected genes per cell (~4,256).
 Also clarified that we're using a 20-cell subset from a 72-oocyte dataset, with explicit rationale.